 When lifting we put our body under undue strain.
 Therefore, the appropriate posture becomes even more critical.
 You should bend your legs and keep your back straight when lifting.
 Then, when carrying, you should keep the load close to your body.

 Finally, driving can keep us in an unhealthy posture for long periods.
 Therefore, you need to adjust your seat so that your knees are bent, and your back is supported.

 All the advice given about good seated posture is predicated on your choice of chair.
 A broken-down chair with poor support can make it impossible to maintain your posture, no matter how hard you try.

 Therefore, you need a chair designed with the health of your body in mind.
-If you buy a good quality chair, you will find your body is automatically evenly distributed.
+If you buy a good quality, wingback chair, you will find your body is automatically evenly distributed.
+If you don’t have a lot of space, small tub chairs can be a great alternative as they offer comfortable seating without taking up too much room.
 Your weight is held uniformly through both hips.
 A good chair will allow you to keep your feet bent at the knees at a right-angles and will allow you to keep your feet flat on the floor.